Flowcut Switching: High-Performance Adaptive Routing with In-Order Delivery Guarantees: Evaluation

 It is worth remarking that when each flow has, on average, less than one in-flight packet, increasing the number of active flows per host $f$ does not increase the number of active flows in the network.
 Thus, the maximum number of active flows that can be in the network at any time is only determined by the number of hosts $H$, the network bandwidth $B$, the latency $l$, and the MTU $M$ (assuming that each packet is as large as the MTU).

-This can also be observed in Figure~\ref{fig:flowchip_memory:mpr}, where we report the modelled maximum memory occupancy of \name switching for different values of RTTs, network bandwidth, and number of hosts.
+This can also be observed in Figure~\ref{fig:flowchip_memory:mpr}(a), where we report the modelled maximum memory occupancy of \name switching for different values of RTTs, network bandwidth, and number of hosts.
 The memory occupancy is computed as the total number of active flows (derived from Equation~\ref{eq:active-flows}) multiplied by the number of bytes that a switch needs to store for each flow (Table~\ref{tab:comparison}).
-We consider a worst case scenario where a switch stores information for all the flows in the network (that is usually not the case since each flow crosses only a portion of the switches).
+For the \textit{Full switch} variant of Flowcut, we consider a worst case scenario where a switch stores information for all the flows in the network (that is usually not the case since each flow crosses only a portion of the switches).
+On the other hand, the Ingress only variant has a much smaller memory requirement as only flows coming from its input ports need to be saved.
+Similarly, the \textit{NIC only} version of Flowcut has a much smaller memory requirement since it only needs to store flows active on a given NIC.

-In Figure \ref{1a}, we fix the number of hosts to 1024, and the network bandwidth to 200 Gb/s, and we analyze how the memory occupancy changes for different RTTs.
+In Figure \ref{fig:flowchip_memory:mpr}(a), we fix the number of hosts to 1024, and the network bandwidth to 200 Gb/s, and we analyze how the memory occupancy changes for different RTTs.
 We can see that memory occupancy grows linearly with the RTT but, for a fixed RTT, when increasing the number of flows per host after a certain point the switch memory occupancy remains constant.
 Because \textit{North-South} traffic in data centers (i.e., traffic directed to hosts outside the data center) can be characterized by RTT in the order of milliseconds, \name switching is only used for \textit{East-West} traffic (i.e., to traffic between hosts inside the data center).
-We also observe that even for a latency of 50 microseconds, much higher than that observed for intra-datacenter traffic~\cite{swift,slingshot,bfc,278358}, the memory occupancy on the switches does not grow beyond 7 MiB.
+We also observe that even for a latency of 50 microseconds, much higher than that observed for intra-datacenter traffic~\cite{swift,slingshot,bfc,278358}, the memory occupancy on the switches does not grow beyond 7 MiB for the \textit{full switch} implementation.